HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

 \textbf{Table Cell Matching (TCM).} The task involves supplying the model with vector representations of each cell node alongside a list of shuffled cell contents.
 The model's objective is to correctly pair each cell node vector with its corresponding original text.
 For instance, referring to the table depicted in Fig.~\ref{fig:t2g}, the model needs to align the node vector of $c_{1,1}$ with the string "income" within the list correctly.
 This training task enables the model to discern the semantic information encapsulated within the cell contents based on the graph node vectors.
 Essentially, it aligns the semantic space of the HG encoder and the LLM.

-\textbf{Table Context Generation (TCG).} The objective of this task is to enable the model to generate context surrounding table data, utilizing the vector representations from the Table node.
+\textbf{Table Context Generation (TCG).} This task aims to enable the model to generate context surrounding table data, utilizing the vector representations from the Table node.
 This task facilitates the model's learning of the table's global semantic information, proving beneficial for tasks requiring a comprehensive understanding of the table as an entity.

-Examples of data sets in instruction format for the three tasks are shown in Fig. \ref{fig:datasample}.
+Examples of datasets in instruction format for the three tasks are provided in Fig.~\ref{fig:datasample}.